 As noted earlier, the Trussville City Board of Education has no business-type activities.
-Consequently, all of the Board's net positions are reported as Governmental Activities.
+Consequently, all the Board's net position is reported as Governmental Activities.

-The Board's assets exceeded liabilities by \$101.82 million at the close of the fiscal year.
-The majority of the Board's net position are invested in capital assets (land, buildings, and equipment) owned by the Board.
-These assets are not available for future expenditures since they will not be sold.
-Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by enabling legislation, debt covenants, or other legal requirements - are reported as a negative \$30.11 million at the end of the year due to including a Net Pension liability of \$37.26 million and Net OPEB liability of \$20.28 million as required by GASB standards related to pensions and OPEB.
+- The Board's net position was \$109.24 million at the close of the fiscal year.
+Meaning that assets and deferred outflows exceeded liabilities and deferred inflows. - The Board's net position primarily consists of investments in capital assets such as land, buildings, and equipment.
+These assets are not available for future expenditure since they are not intended to be sold. - Unrestricted net position This is reported as a negative \$27.56 million at the end of the fiscal year.
+It means that the unrestricted portion of the net position, which can be used for day-to-day operations without constraints from legislation or debt covenants, is in deficit.
+This deficit is attributed to including a Net Pension liability of \$62.43 million and Net OPEB (Other Post-Employment Benefits) liability of \$7.49 million, as required by GASB (Governmental Accounting Standards Board) standards related to pensions and OPEB.